bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 1. save `current execution context` as `callerContext`
 2. create a new execution context called `calleeContext`
-3. set that `calleeContext` as the `current execution context`
+3. set `calleeContext` as `current execution context` (push it to call stack)
-4. point both LE and VE to `current execution context`
+5. point both LE and VE to `current execution context`
-5. Evaluate the function code
+6. Evaluate the function code
-6. point back LE and VE to oldVE and oldLE
+7. point back LE and VE to oldVE and oldLE

 **When a enter a block scope -**